 The Diversity Mark accreditation is awarded to companies following an independent assessment process which ensures they have reached the required standard of commitment to advancing Diversity and Inclusion.

-Charter signatory organisations acknowledge that advancing diversity demands commitment and action at all levels of the organisation and in particular, active leadership from the CEO and those in senior roles.
-Therefore the first step in working towards the Bronze accreditation is to have the Chief Executive or Chair sign the Charter.
+Diversity and Inclusion demands commitment and action at all levels in organisations and in particular, active leadership from the CEO and those in senior roles.
+Therefore the first step on this journey involves the organisation Chief Executive or Chair signing the DMNI Charter.

 I, (Chief Executive Name) on behalf of (Company Name) commit to advancing Diversity and Inclusion by:

 - Implementing structural and cultural changes to help advance Diversity

 - Removing obstacles faced by women, or unrepresented groups at key points of career development and progression

 - Putting in place a Strategy and Action plan to effect change

 - In the first instance, setting internal targets for reaching Gender Diversity at senior and middle management

 - Having one member of our senior executive team at Board level, who is responsible and accountable for Diversity and inclusion

 - Ensuring Equality, Diversity and Inclusion are a standing agenda item at each board meeting